akrzemi1/__sandbox__/contracts.md

  My concern: what if vendor V thinks it Ok to put expensive checks as `default`.
 This prevents me to enable my `default` checks as well as checks from other vendors.

+ Concern: do you really want to assume every contract in every library?
+Who knows what they put into preconditions?
+If they just experiment?
+Review?

  ---------

  Peter: